-A medical device computer is a small form factor computer that can be integrated in a larger medical device system.
+A small form factor computer that allows seamless integration into larger medical device systems.

-Some of the common methods a medical device computer is used in healthcare is hemodynamic monitoring to measure blood flow through the heart and vessels.
-It's connected to the patients along with other equipment and sensors and is able to collect useful data and monitor patients' vitals.
+Some of the common methods used in healthcare is hemodynamic monitoring to measure blood flow through the heart and vessels.
+It's connected to the patients along with other equipment and sensors where it is able to collect useful data and monitor patients' vitals.

 Another popular task assigned to these computers is in the lab.
-Medical device computers can be used to control laboratory equipment for blood culture and other applications.
+They can be used to control laboratory equipment for blood culture and other applications.

 Medical computers have been embedded and used in medical devices for a long time and they're getting more popular.
-Patient monitoring has benefited from embedded medical device computers greatly.
-The radiology department and the OR also took advantage of medical device computers in multiple ways, such as clinical diagnostics and image-guided surgery.
+Patient monitoring has benefited from embedded computers greatly.
+The radiology department and the OR also took advantage of these computers in multiple ways, such as clinical diagnostics and image-guided surgery.

-This trend is here to stay and the use of medical device computers in healthcare is only going to increase.
+This trend is here to stay and the demand for these computers in healthcare is only going to increase.

 Without ample processing power the computer is simply inadequate and can't perform required tasks.
-That's why it's important to look at the processor, RAMs, and the Hard Drive or SSD of the medical device computer.
-Best practice is to ensure you're future proof and acquire a computer that has more capabilities than your needs, or get a scalable computer.
+That's why it's important to look at the processor, RAMs, and the SSD.
+Best practice is to ensure you're future-proof and acquire a computer that has more capabilities than your needs, or get a scalable computer.

 Maintenance and downtime would most likely be very costly at best.
 A device downtime will either cost a lot of money, or worse, have catastrophic consequences if the computer breaks in the middle of an important operation.